tyruzexa/mcchaos/README.md

 There is also a simple webpage with some custom CSS and Javascript that will render a spinner that will make it a little more fun.
 Use case we tried was having a second screen display the spinner while we played the game.
 It certainly made for a more exciting experience.

-The webpage is totally optional, and once you have the environment variables all setup, you could also simply run the mcchaos.sh
+The webpage is totally optional, and once you have the environment variables all setup, you could also simply run the mccmd.sh.  this command will write to a specified path a very simple file containing the command selected so the webpage knows which spinner to land on.
+This is probably very insecure, so do be careful.

+There is also a webpage that was intened to enable and disable the chaosmode systemd timer, but I haven't really tried to get that working.